Atri-Labs/framework-docs/docs/getting-started/create-app.md

 -   Join our [Slack community](https://join.slack.com/t/atricommunity/shared_invite/zt-1e756m1at-bZBxngvw7KWWO0riI4pc0w) to ask questions, share your projects and get inspired.
 -   Refer to the [frontend guides](/category/frontend-guides) and [backend guides](/category/backend-guides) to get answers to frequently asked questions.
 -   Learn concepts of the [visual editor](/category/concepts-of-visual-editor) and [Python backend](/category/concepts-of-python-backend).

+### Problems?

+If you are facing any problems while creating an Atri app, refer to the [frequently asked questions](troubleshoot/start_error).